 2020 Indian Roadmaster Dark Horse

 Upgrades to much of Indian’s heavyweight lineup include a larger Thunder Stroke 116 V-twin (up 5 cubic inches) on most models that belts out a claimed 126 lb-ft of torque and, on touring models with fairings, an updated Ride Command infotainment system with Connected Services.
 A new addition to the family for 2020 is the Roadmaster Dark Horse, a darker version of Indian’s luxury tourer with the Thunder Stroke 116, a streamlined fairing, slammed saddlebags, a 19-inch front wheel with an open fender, an extended-reach rogue gunfighter seat, a blacked-out engine and matte paint color schemes.
-Pricing for the 2020 Roadmaster Dark Horse starts at $28,999, and it will be available in Thunder Black Smoke, White Smoke and Ruby Smoke (shown).
+Pricing for the 2020 Roadmaster Dark Horse starts at $28,999, and it’s available now in Thunder Black Smoke, White Smoke and Ruby Smoke (shown).

 2020 Indian Scout 100th Anniversary

 Taking styling cues from the original Scout introduced in 1920, the special anniversary edition is painted Indian Motorcycle Red with Anniversary Gold trim and includes a color-matched Scout 100th Anniversary badge.
 Finishing touches include a Desert Tan genuine leather floating solo saddle, black wire wheels with gold pinstripes, beach bars, a luggage rack and extra chrome detailing.
 Only 750 units will be built, and pricing starts at $15,999 and includes ABS.
+Available now.

 2020 Indian Scout Bobber Twenty

 The new Scout Bobber Twenty has old-school bobber styling with what Indian says are improved ergonomics.
 It has wire wheels, a floating solo saddle, a mix of chrome and blacked-out finishes and 10-inch ape hanger handlebars.
 Like all 2020 Scouts, it also has upgraded brakes.
-Available in three colors—Thunder Black, Sagebrush Smoke and Burnished Metallic—pricing starts at $11,999 for non-ABS (Thunder Black only) and $12,899 for ABS.
+Available now in three colors—Thunder Black, Sagebrush Smoke and Burnished Metallic—and pricing starts at $11,999 for non-ABS (Thunder Black only) and $12,899 for ABS.

 2020 Kawasaki Ninja 650

-For 2020, Kawasaki’s middleweight sportbike gets an aggressive new restyle that brings it inline with its Ninja 400 and ZX-6R/10R cousins, a 4.3-inch full-color TFT display, Bluetooth connectivity via Rideology The App and more.
+For 2020, Kawasaki’s Ninja 650 sportbike gets an aggressive new restyle that brings it inline with its Ninja 400 and ZX-6R/10R cousins, a 4.3-inch full-color TFT display, Bluetooth connectivity via Rideology The App and more.
 It’s available in Pearl Blizzard White, Metallic Spark Black and a special KRT Edition livery, starting at $7,399 for non-ABS and $7,799 for ABS.

 2020 Suzuki Katana